🍂

 Up-arrow Risk Sex

-Sexual activity with infected partners can lead to transmission of hepatitis C, though this is a rare occurrence.
-Other risk factors include a history of unprotected sex, risky or harmful sexual practices, as well as sex trade work.
-These type of encounters sometimes lead to micro-abrasions, and is usually present in patients who have had sexual transmission of the disease.
+Sexual activity with multiple partners can inrease the risk of transmission of hepatitis C. Other risk factors include a history of unprotected sex, risky or harmful sexual practices, men having unprotected sex with men, as well as sex trade work.
+These type of encounters may lead to micro-abrasions, and is usually present in patients who have had sexual transmission of the disease.

 INCUBATION